article

 Driving the energy transition

 Zurich has committed to a master plan for energy and infrastructure decarbonisation, focusing on both consumption and production.
 “First, we reduce energy use on the consumer side with appliances, infrastructure, heating and cooling demand.
-Then we improve production with renewable energy,” says Emmanuel.
+Then we improve production with renewable energy,” says Emanuel.
 “We’re switching to geothermal ground heat with heat pumps and photovoltaic plants to produce electricity.”

 As of 2025, the airport is purchasing 100% renewable electricity.
 On the heat side, around 20% is currently sourced from renewables, with plans for continued expansion.